 - Mountain Hardwear Epic Pant – When it gets ugly out there and it will given the forecast for precip and our variable elevations, I’ll throw the waterproof pants on.
 I’ll also wear the Epics in camp.

 - Mountain Hardwear Epic Gloves – I’ll take a second dose of Epic.
 These OutDry gloves are my warm, waterproof option for foul weather or around camp.
+[For some of iRunFar’s current favorite running gloves, check out our best running gloves article.]

 - Mountain Hardwear Momentum Running Glove – I anticipate using these much of the time when we’re moving.
 They’re quite comfy and I love the nose wipe section on the thumb and forefinger.
 For maximum hand warmth, these gloves fit inside my MH Epic Gloves.